AreYouFreeBusy/areyoufreebusy.github.io/help/_posts/2016-08-31-troubleshooting-im-available-but-freebusy-shows-me-as-unavailable.md

 categories: troubleshooting
 ---

-### I'm available but FreeBusy shows me as unavailable

 Ensure you're signed in.
 Navigate to your FreeBusy page, selecting a duration and a date.
 > **Note**